dotnet/corefx/README.md

     * [Contributing Guide][Contributing Guide]
     * [Developer Guide]

+You are also encouraged to start a discussion by filing an issue or creating a gist.
+See the [contributing guides][Contributing Guide] for more details.

 [Contributing Guide]: https://github.com/dotnet/corefx/wiki/Contributing
 [Developer Guide]: https://github.com/dotnet/corefx/wiki/Developer-Guide

-You are also encouraged to start a discussion by filing an issue or creating a gist.
-See the contributing guides for more details.

 You can discuss .NET OSS more generally in the [.NET Foundation forums].